hadrienmichel/pyBEL1D/README.md

 - The file MASW_paper.py containes a highely detailed and commented exemple on how to run BEL1D with IPR and post-process the results.
 - The file exampleSNMR.py provides a commented example on how to run the codes for SNMR data.
 - The file exampleDC.py provides an example on how to use BEL1D with a dispersion curve originating from real data.
+- The file FWSW_synthetic-example.py provides an application of a synthetic benchmark for dispersion image creation by full wavefield transform and BEL projection.
+- The file FWSW_field-example.py provides a field data application for dispersion image creation by full wavefield transform and BEL projection.

 # Acknowledgement
 The forward model for sNMR is provided by [pygimli](https://www.pygimli.org).